cdapio/coopr/docs/docs/source/rest/services.rst

 ^^^^^^^
 Install defines install time dependencies.
 Install time dependencies take effect for the INSTALL and REMOVE service actions.
 It contains a ``requires`` key which specifies an array of services that the given services requires for its installation.
-In this example, "myapp-2.0" requires the "base" service at install time.
-This means that the installation of the "base" service will occur before the install of the "base" service.
+In this example, "myapp-2.0" *requires* the "base" service at install time.
+This means that the installation of the "base" service will occur before the install of the "myapp-2.0" service.
 Similarly, the removal of the "myapp-2.0" service will occur before the removal of the "base" service.
-This also means that the "myapp-2.0" service cannot be placed on a service without the "base" service also being present on the cluster.
+This also means that the "myapp-2.0" service cannot be placed on a cluster without the "base" service also being placed on the cluster.
 The ``uses`` key is like the ``requires`` key in that it enforces the same ordering of service actions.
 However, ``uses`` will not enforce the presence of the dependent service.
-In this example, "myapp-2.0" uses the "ntp" service at install time.
+In this example, "myapp-2.0" *uses* the "ntp" service at install time.
 This means that if the "ntp" service is also on the cluster, the installation of "ntp" will occur before the installation of "myapp-2.0".
 However, "ntp" does not have to be placed on the cluster in order for "myapp-2.0" to be placed on the cluster.